NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 If your proccess fails, you can run the same command again adding your `transaction_id`.
 The process will start again from where it stopped.

+**Tip**: Actually, save the transaction ID somewhere or keep it accessible.
+You'll need it on the next steps.

 eg:
 `sabesp --aurora-stack=cantareira-dev jobs itaipu staging rodrigo s3a://nu-spark-metapod-test/ s3a://nu-spark-metapod-test/ 100 --itaipu=be24227a --filter-by-prefix dataset/on-boarding-exercise-part-i --transaction 56078219-e6e0-43ec-a7a0-0bcc59600473`